 Magnification details of the spotting scope come in three sets of numbers as 25x60x70.
 The first two numerical sets refer to the magnification or the zooming capability of the scope.
 In this case, it can zoom in/magnify an object by 25 times up to 60 times.
 The last numerical set is the diameter size of the front lens itself and is measured in millimeters.
 Using our example, this spotting scope can magnify an object from 25 times up to 65 times with a 70mm lens diameter.

 As good as the numbers appear to be, the higher numbers do not necessarily give you the best magnification.
 There are other aspects that will affect your perfect viewing experience.

 If you use your hands, the image will be shaky and grainy.
-Even on a parked car, if the situation is windy, the vibrations of the vehicle will show you an out of focus object.
-Viewing objects from a distance of 500 yards or more can be tricky if you are in a moving, unstable platform.
+Even on a parked car, if the situation is windy, the vibrations of the vehicle will show you an out-of-focus object.
+Viewing objects from a distance of 500 yards or more can be tricky if you are on a moving, unstable platform.
 The solution is to use a stable tripod and position it in a perfect level platform.

 Humidity, heat, glare, and dust will directly affect your viewing quality and experience.
 The high magnification will be of little use if the dust obstructs your object.
 Similarly, a mirage-like effect from afar will make the focus of your scope unclear and grainy.

 Good quality spotting scopes are waterproof.
 It is used by adventurers in shooting ranges, parks, mountains, beaches, and deserts.
 But wet lenses will deliver poor quality images.
 When using spotting lens in rainy conditions, consider protecting the lens from attracting water.
 The lens must be protected by an awning or canopy that protrudes ahead of the lens to protect against raindrops.